 Providing accurate and reliable travel time information to roadway users is a critical part of Advanced Traffic Management Systems (ATMS) and Advanced Travelers Information Systems (ATIS).
-Access to travel time information can significantly influence the decision making on both the supply side (i.e., efficient management of network capacity, saving travel time, reducing congestion etc.) and the demand side (i.e., mode choice, route choice etc.) of transportation.
+Access to travel time information can significantly influence the decision making on both the supply side (i.e. efficient management of network capacity, saving travel time, reducing congestion etc.) and the demand side (i.e. mode choice, route choice etc.) of transportation.
 In this context, the need for accurate and reliable travel time information sources is becoming increasingly apparent.

 Identifying the sensors best suited to providing travel time data for a given corridor is an important step in the process of providing travel time data.
-Currently, there are very few studies available that evaluate the effectiveness of various travel time data collection technologies side-by-side, thus it is often unclear which approach should be used for a given application.
+Currently, there are very few studies available that evaluate the effectiveness of various travel time data collection technologies sideby-side, thus it is often unclear which approach should be used for a given application.
 Therefore, a comprehensive overview of existing technologies as well as a side-by-side evaluation will provide more insight into selecting the appropriate technology for a given application.
-This evaluation is intended to provide decision support for transportation agencies selecting travel time systems on the basis of the accuracy, reliability, and cost of each system.
+This evaluation is intended to provide decision support for transportation agencies selecting travel time systems based on the accuracy, reliability and cost of each system.

-The choice of a sensor system and its corresponding accuracy could play a significant role on the benefits of the information provided for the users (i.e., utility) according to a FHWA report by Toppen and Wunderlich (2003).
-The relationship between accuracy of the information obtained by ATIS and the benefits for the users was determined for a case study in Los Angeles (see Figure 1-1).
+The choice of a sensor system and its corresponding accuracy could play a significant role on the benefits of the information provided for the users (i.e. utility) according to a FHWA report by Toppen and Wunderlich (2003).
+The relationship between accuracy of the information obtained by ATIS and the benefits for the users was determined for a case study in Los Angeles (seeFigure 1.1).
 The researchers found that when accuracy drops below a critical point, users are better off not using the data provided by the ATIS and relying instead on experience with historical traffic patterns.

-A good approach to judging sensor accuracy is to look at the Mean Absolute Deviation (MAD) to judge the expected magnitude of error, i.e., how incorrect the average reading is.
-Then examine the Mean Percent Error (MPE) to determine whether there are systematic biases to the data, specifically, if errors are more likely to be positive or negative.
+A good approach to judging sensor accuracy is to look at the MAD to judge the expected magnitude of error.
+Then examine the MPE to determine whether there are systematic biases to the data.
 Note that for travel time it is reasonable to expect errors to be skewed toward longer travel times in most cases, since travel time underestimation is bounded on the lower end by zero.
-This is particularly true for SR 522, where individual segment free flow travel times are on the order of a minute and the whole corridor can be traversed in five minutes.
-The Mean Absolute Percent Error (MAPE) is useful to find the relative magnitude of the error.
-Finally, the Root Mean Square Error (RMSE) is useful in determining whether a few large errors or many smaller errors are occurring.
+This is particularly true for SR 522 where individual segment free flow travel times are on the order of a minute and the whole corridor can be traversed in five minutes.
+The MAPE is useful to find the relative magnitude of the error.
+Finally, the RMSE is useful in determining whether a few large errors or many smaller errors are occurring.
 Between the four measures of error, a user can determine the magnitude of error, its biases, the relative impact of that error and the magnitude of the typical error.
-For more explanation see Section 4.1.2.

 This study focuses on two test corridors.
-The first test corridor is on State Route 522 (SR 522) between the NE 153rd Street and 83rd Place NE intersections.
+The first test corridor is SR 522 between the NE 153rd Street and 83rd Place NE intersections.
 This section of SR 522 is an urban arterial with frequent intersections.
 This corridor experiences heavy daily commuting traffic and has frequent incidents that can make travel times unpredictable.
 An automated license plate reader system has been in place on the SR 522 corridor for a number of years with three westbound segments in the study area, from 83rd Pl.
 NE to 68th Ave.
 NE, 68th Ave.
-NE to SR 104 and SR 104 to NE 153rd St. For this analysis, even though the automatic license plate reader (ALPR) system has different segments on eastbound SR 522, the analysis used the same segments for eastbound because every other system used the same segments eastbound and westbound.
+NE to SR 104 and SR 104 to NE 153rd St. For this analysis, even though the ALPR system has different segments on eastbound SR 522, the analysis used the same segments for eastbound because every other system used the same segments eastbound and westbound.